‘Miss Iron Bum’ Bakhar Nabieva Shows Off Her Namesake In Thong For Racy Instagram Snap

 “Gorgeous thing you,” another fan wrote, ending the message with a heart-eyes emoji.

-The model, who is originally from Azerbaijan but lived in Ukraine as her modeling career took off, has gained a huge following thanks to her racy posts and eye-popping muscles.
+The model, who is originally from Azerbaijan, but lived in Ukraine as her modeling career took off, has gained a huge following thanks to her racy posts and eye-popping muscles.
 Like the post this weekend, she frequently shows off her well-toned backside, the one that earned her the moniker “Miss Iron Bum.”

 Just two days before the bedroom snap showing her backside in a thong, Bakhar gave fans a much more up-close glimpse with a shot of her glistening rear end.
 That post got some viral attention as well, racking up more than 185,000 likes and just as many supportive comments.

 The “Iron Bum” doesn’t come easy.
-The model shows off to fans the intensive workouts that it takes for her to stay in such fantastic shape.
+The model shows off the intensive workouts that it takes for her to stay in such fantastic shape.
 Bakhar has posted videos showing herself doing squats and pumping iron, and then frequently follows it up with locker room selfies showing off plenty of skin.

 It appears that, for now at least, the workouts are just to look great in Instagram photos.
 In a recent interview, Bakhar shared that she had considering making the move to competitive bodybuilding, but decided that the diet it would require is too restrictive and too hard on her body.